Our Story

 A personal story

-Our story is a personal one, connected to Founder and Executive Director, Anil Patil and his wife, Operations Manager, Ruth Patil.
-In this video, Anil shares his moving motivations for establishing Carers Worldwide.
+Our story is a personal one for our Founder and Executive Director, Anil Patil and his wife, Development Director, Ruth Patil.

 A consultation confirmed